format-message/format-message/packages/babel-plugin-extract-format-message/README.md

 Aliases: `yml`, `rails`

 Follows the Ruby on Rails i18n conventions for internationalization messages.
 Descriptions are added as a comment above the messages they describe.

+Note that unlike the other formats, `yaml` requires the `locale` to be at the top level.

 ```yaml
 en: